khaosdoctor/my-notes/node/node-under-the-hood.md

 #### Crankshaft

-The Crankshaft compiler used to be the default JIT compiler that handled all the optimization parts of JS.
+The Crankshaft compiler used to be the default JIT compiler that handled all the optimisation parts of JS.

 After receiving the type information and call information from the runtime that full-codegen created, it analyses the data and see which functions have become hot.
 Then Crankshaft can walk the AST generating optimized code for these particular functions.
 Aftwards, the optimized function will replace the un-optimized one using what is called **on-stack replacement (OSR)**.